Nanophotonics: Microscopy

 One goal of nanophotonics is to construct a so-called "superlens", which would use metamaterials (see below) or other techniques to create images that are more accurate than the diffraction limit (deep subwavelength).
-In 1995, Guerra demonstrated this by imaging a silicon grating having 50 nm lines and spaces with illumination having 650 nm wavelength in air.
+In 1995, John M. Guerra demonstrated this by imaging a silicon grating having 50 nm lines and spaces with illumination having 650 nm wavelength in air.
 This was accomplished by coupling a transparent phase grating having 50 nm lines and spaces (metamaterial) with an immersion microscope objective (superlens).

 Near-field scanning optical microscope (NSOM or SNOM) is a quite different nanophotonic technique that accomplishes the same goal of taking images with resolution far smaller than the wavelength.
 It involves raster-scanning a very sharp tip or very small aperture over the surface to be imaged.

 Near-field microscopy refers more generally to any technique using the near-field (see below) to achieve nanoscale, subwavelength resolution.
-In 1987, Guerra (while at the Polaroid Corporation) achieved this with a non-scanning whole-field Photon tunneling microscope.
+In 1987, John M. Guerra (while at the Polaroid Corporation) achieved this with a non-scanning whole-field Photon tunneling microscope.
 In another example, dual-polarization interferometry has picometer resolution in the vertical plane above the waveguide surface.

 Optical data storage

-Nanophotonics in the form of subwavelength near-field optical structures, either separate from the recording media, or integrated into the recording media, were used to achieve optical recording densities much higher than the diffraction limit allows.
+Nanophotonics in the form of subwavelength near-field optical structures, either separate from the recording media, or integrated into the recording media, were first used by John M. Guerra and his team to achieve optical recording densities much higher than the diffraction limit allows.
 This work began in the 1980s at Polaroid Optical Engineering (Cambridge, Massachusetts), and continued under license at Calimetrics (Bedford, Massachusetts) with support from the NIST Advanced Technology Program.

 Band-gap engineering

-In 2002, Guerra (Nanoptek Corporation) demonstrated that nano-optical structures of semiconductors exhibit bandgap shifts because of induced strain.
+In 2002, John M. Guerra (Nanoptek Corporation) demonstrated that nano-optical structures of semiconductors exhibit bandgap shifts because of induced strain.
 In the case of titanium dioxide, structures on the order of less than 200 nm half-height width will absorb not only in the normal ultraviolet part of the solar spectrum, but well into the high-energy visible blue as well.
 In 2008, Thulin and Guerra published modeling that showed not only bandgap shift, but also band-edge shift, and higher hole mobility for lower charge recombination.
 The band-gap engineered titanium dioxide is used as a photoanode in efficient photolytic and photo-electro-chemical production of hydrogen fuel from sunlight and water.

 Silicon nanophotonics

 Silicon photonics is a silicon-based subfield of nanophotonics in which nano-scale structures of the optoelectronic devices realized on silicon substrates and that are capable to control both light and electrons.
 They allow to couple electronic and optical functionality in one single device.
 Such devices find a wide variety of applications outside of academic settings, e.g. mid-infrared and overtone spectroscopy, logic gates and cryptography on a chip etc.

-As of 2016 the research of in silicon photonics spanned light modulators, optical waveguides and interconnectors, optical amplifiers, photodetectors, memory elements, photonic crystals etc. An area of particular interest is silicon nanostructures capable to efficiently generate electrical energy from solar light (e.g. for solar panels).
+As of 2016 the research of in silicon photonics spanned light modulators, optical waveguides and interconnectors, optical amplifiers, photodetectors, memory elements, photonic crystals etc.

+Efficiently generating electrical energy from solar light (for solar panels) is an area of particular interest for silicon nanostructures.